angular/angular/aio/content/guide/devtools.md

 ### Select a directive or component

 Similar to browsers' DevTools, you can inspect the page to select a particular component or directive.
-Click the ***Inspect element*** icon at the top left corner within Angular DevTools and hover over a DOM element on the page.
+Click the ***Inspect element*** icon in the top left corner within Angular DevTools and hover over a DOM element on the page.
 The extension recognizes the associated directives and/or components and lets you select the corresponding element in the Component tree.

 <div class="lightbox">